procitec/qt/qtwebengine/src/3rdparty/chromium/docs/linux/build_instructions.md

 *   A 64-bit Intel machine with at least 8GB of RAM.
 More than 16GB is highly recommended.
 *   At least 100GB of free disk space.
-*   You must have Git and Python v2 installed already.
+*   You must have Git and Python v3.8+ installed already (and `python3` must point to a Python v3.8+ binary).
+Depot_tools bundles an appropriate version of Python in `$depot_tools/python-bin`, if you don't have an appropriate version already on your system.

-Most development is done on Ubuntu (currently 16.04, Xenial Xerus).
+Most development is done on Ubuntu (Chromium's build infrastructure currently runs 22.04, Jammy Jellyfish).
 There are some instructions for other distros below, but they are mostly unsupported.

+### Docker requirements

+While it is not a common setup, Chromium compilation should work from within a Docker container.
+If you choose to compile from within a container for whatever reason, you will need to make sure that the following tools are available:

+* `curl`
+* `git`
+* `lsb_release`
+* `python3`
+* `sudo`

+There may be additional Docker-specific issues during compilation.
+See [this bug](https://crbug.com/1377520) for additional details on this.

 ## Install `depot_tools`